danielabar/meblog/src/markdown/rails-slack-app-part2-slash-command-with-text-response.md

 In order to create a Retrospective, we need to first define a database table to persist `retrospectives` with migrations, and a `Retrospective` model.
 A retrospective must have a unique title (eg: "Some Project Sprint 3"), a status (either `open` or `closed`), and there should only be one open retrospective at a time.

-Here are the migrations to implement these requirements:
+Here is the migration to create a `retrospectives` table with a required and unique `title`:

 ```ruby
 class CreateRetrospectives < ActiveRecord::Migration[7.0]